derekfrye/sql-middleware/docs/Benchmarks.md

 - The middleware contributes only pool acquisition and the routing that exposes the underlying `rusqlite` connection.

 ### PostgreSQL (`src/benchmark/postgres.rs`)
-- Spins up an embedded PostgreSQL instance on first use, creates the schema, and caches both the instance and the associated connection pool.
+- Connects to the configured PostgreSQL instance on first use, creates the schema, and caches the associated connection pool.
 - Each iteration recreates the `test` table, then runs the SQL batch inside a single `tokio_postgres` transaction before committing.
-- Timings therefore capture embedded Postgres performance and driver costs; middleware code runs only up to yielding the `tokio_postgres::Client`.
+- Timings therefore capture Postgres performance and driver costs; middleware code runs only up to yielding the `tokio_postgres::Client`.

-### LibSQL (`src/benchmark/libsql.rs`)
-- Mirrors the SQLite flow but targets LibSQL, optionally using an on-disk file or an in-memory database (`:memory:` by default).
-- Invokes `crate::libsql::execute_batch` on the direct LibSQL connection during the timed section.
-- Currently excluded from the default `criterion_main!`, so it runs only when you enable the `libsql` feature and rewire the benchmark entry point.

 ## Interpreting results
 - Treat `database_benchmark` output as a proxy for raw insert bandwidth of each backend/driver pair; it does not capture higher-level middleware helpers such as `QueryAndParams` or cross-backend abstractions.